Esther and Tom Schneider: Giving Back to Texas

 “Palo Duro Canyon is one of my favorite places in the world,” she said.
 “I also have fond memories of fishing with my dad in watering holes north of Dallas.
 We didn’t have any fancy fishing gear.
 We just made a fishing pole out of a coat hanger and fishing line, and baited the hook with Velveeta.”

 When she graduated from high school, her parents said she could go to any college she wanted, as long as it was in Texas.
 She graduated from Texas Tech, and her life’s journey steered her to the Midwest and marriage to Tom.
-Both are strong supporters of the second amendment and the NRA, and they have also supported military causes and law enforcement.
+Both are strong supporters of the second amendment, and they have also supported military causes and law enforcement.
 When they got to Texas, they connected with like-minded people, which led to a connection to Texas Game Wardens and Texas Parks and Wildlife Department.

 “I learned about the Lone Star Land Steward program and was so inspired by what Texas landowners are doing to conserve the wildlife on their lands,” said Esther.
 “Some of the stories are so amazing.
 If you take care of the land, trees thrive and springs can reappear.”